 Microsoft Office is widely used by businesses and organizations to perform technological tasks such as managing email, storing and accessing data, performing financial analyses and creating presentations.
 At businesses and organizations using Office, most employees will work with at least one of its programs.

-Applicants and employees with expertise in Microsoft Office typically require less training and use its software with greater efficiency than those without it.
-While such an advantage does not guarantee employment or career success, MOS certification can differentiate a candidate competing for a job or promotion.
-According to the U.S. Bureau of Labor Statistics, administrative assistants were projected to see a 12% increase in employment opportunities from 2010-2020.
-The mean annual wages for administrative assistants and secretaries, except medical, legal and executive were $33,560 in May 2012.
+According to the U.S. Bureau of Labor Statistics, administrative assistants were projected to see a 12% increase in employment opportunities from 2012 to 2022.
+The median annual salary for administrative assistants and secretaries, except medical, legal and executive, was $33,240 in May 2014.
 In addition, the International Association of Administrative Professionals' partner Office Team reported in its Office Team 2013 Salary Guide that salaries for administrative professionals who held an MOS certification could be 8-10% higher than for those without it (www.iaap-hq.org).